Mount Gravatt Cemetery and Crematorium

 - you must order plaques for lawn beam areas through Council

 - each grave site can accommodate up to three burials and ashes can also be interred in the grave

 - vault interment numbers depend on vault size

-- funeral services are held at the grave, in the cemetery chapel or at a private church or facility.
+- funeral services are can be held at the grave, in the cemetery chapel, or at a private church or facility.

 You need to make an appointment to view available burial options at Mount Gravatt Cemetery.
 To request an appointment, contact the office by email.

 The funeral director will deliver the coffin to the crematorium for funeral services held at a private church or facility.
 Most cremations take place right after the service (when available).
 Ashes are ready for collection, or placement in a memorial site, within two to three days.

 The memorial chapel is suitable for all types of funeral services.

 Post-funeral catering and reception services are available.

 Various garden settings and memorial wall options include: